DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - The Missing Vistana.md

 If the players wish to visit the library, the baron summons Clavdia, the maid, to escort them to the library before departing.
 (Proceed to [[#E3b.
 Searching the Library]].)
 If the players wish to interview Tereska, the baron asks Clavdia to escort them to the kitchen instead.
 In both cases, as the Baron departs, he asks them to avoid discussing the spirit with anyone who lives outside the household.

-The kitchen is largely as described in <span class="citation">N3g.
-Kitchen (p.
+The kitchen is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-town-of-vallaki#N3gKitchen">N3g.
+Kitchen</a> (p.
 106)</span>.
 The cook, Tereska, is a broad-shouldered, rough-hewn woman with a tough, no-nonsense attitude who wears her heart on her sleeve.
 She is reluctant to discuss the spirit, but can share the following information if asked:

 * The spirit has mostly been seen on the second floor, though strange sounds have been heard coming from the attic at night.
 * Tereska experienced one particularly bad haunting while retrieving an old pot from the attic last week—an eerie presence, coupled with a cold draft and the unmistakable sound of breathing—which nearly pushed her to quit her job.